 These terms sometimes get confused, and the distinction matters.

 The fianza is the official registered deposit under the LAU.
-It is the one that goes to AVRA (or the equivalent regional body) for registration.
-It is always one month's rent and is specifically regulated by Spanish housing law.
+It goes to AVRA (Agencia de Vivienda y Rehabilitación de Andalucía) for registration.
+The amount is one month's rent for unfurnished properties and two months for furnished.
+It is specifically regulated by Spanish housing law.

 An additional guarantee (garantía adicional or aval) is a separate contractual arrangement.
-It might be a second month's cash deposit held by the landlord, a bank guarantee document, or a guarantor arrangement.
-This is also legal under post-2019 LAU rules, limited to two months for residential contracts.
+It might be extra cash held by the landlord, a bank guarantee document, or a guarantor arrangement.
+Under post-2019 LAU rules, this additional layer is capped at two months for residential contracts.

 How to Protect Your Deposit Before You Move In

-• If a written inventory is provided, check it carefully before signing.
-Add notes of anything that is already damaged or missing
+- If a written inventory is provided, check it carefully before signing and add notes about anything already damaged or missing

-• Keep copies of all of this for the duration of your tenancy
+- Keep copies of everything for the duration of your tenancy

-At check-out, do the same thing in reverse.
-Photograph everything before you hand the keys back.
-If the landlord does a formal check-out inspection, try to be present and ask for a written record of anything they note.
-Do not hand over the keys until you have a signed check-out document or at minimum a written acknowledgement of the property's condition.
+At check-out, do the same in reverse.
+Photograph everything before handing the keys back.
+If the landlord does a formal check-out inspection, attend it and ask for a written record of anything they note.
+Do not hand over the keys without a signed check-out document or at minimum a written acknowledgement of the property's condition.

 What to Do If the Landlord Won't Return Your Deposit